Overregulating the chemistry industry jeopardizes innovation, jobs, and economic growth. Learn more.

 Worker Safety

-ACC member companies are proud to have an employee safety record nearly five times better than the average of the U.S. manufacturing sector as a whole, and almost three times better than the business of chemistry overall.
+Responsible Care companies have an employee safety record nearly four times better than the average of the U.S. manufacturing sector as a whole, and almost three times better than the business of chemistry overall, as of 2023.

-From 2010 to 2022, ACC member companies have annually averaged less than one OSHA-recordable injury or illness per 100 employees.
+From 2010 to 2023, Responsible Care companies have annually averaged less than one OSHA-recordable injury or illness per 100 employees.
 This recordable injury rate is better than the retail, agriculture, food store, and general merchandising business sectors.

-Together, ACC member companies have reduced their recordable injury and illness incidence rates by 20 percent from 2010 to 2022, making significant progress toward the overall industry goal of no accidents, injuries or harm to human health.
+Together, Responsible Care companies have reduced their recordable injury and illness incidence rates by more than 30 percent from 2010 to 2023, making significant progress toward the overall industry goal of no accidents, injuries or harm to human health.

 Recordable Injury & Illness Incidence Rates in Various Sectors